uoloki/SCCM_data_extraction/README.md

 ### Understanding the Output
 The script will read the specified input Excel file, filter the data based on the criteria in the `_Y` columns, and save the filtered data to a new Excel file named `filtered_sccm_data.xlsx`.
 The column widths in the new file will be adjusted automatically to fit the content.

-### Log Files
-The script generates log messages to provide detailed information about the execution process, including successful operations and any errors encountered.
-The logs are printed to the console.

 ## Troubleshooting